 OCR will recognize both printed and handwritten text and you can search for words within your images if you need to edit them.

 Office Lens will tidy up and do its best to eliminate glare when using the 'Whiteboard' mode.
 While the 'Document' mode ensures that colors match perfectly and also tidies up the image to fit the file.

 After taking a scan of a business card, the app can extract certain information such as contact details and save them to your address book.

 Images can be converted to DOCX, PPTX or PDF files and are saved to OneDrive automatically.

 It seems that the 'Flash' option has to be turned off each time you use Office Lens, which some users have said can be inconvenient especially if using in a classroom or office meeting.

 A formidable free office suite if you can stand the ads

 WPS Office (Writer, Presentation and Spreadsheets) is an office suite developed by Chinese software developer Kingsoft.
 The suite is available on both iPhone and iPad.
-The app is free to download but In-App purchases can be made.
-These range from $3.99 (£3.05) to $29.99 (£22.89).
+The app is free but ad-supported, though you can remove these by paying either $3.99 a month or $29.99 a year.
 The suite's comprised of WPS Writer, WPS Presentation and WPS Spreadsheet.